petrzivny/symfony-react-skeleton/README.md

    ```sh
    pnpm run dev
    ```
 9. Visit http://localhost:5173/.
+The green value is fetched from BE database.
 You are ready to start local development.
 Happy coding.
+Maybe time to give the project a [star](https://github.com/petrzivny/symfony-react-skeleton) 😉

 Next time you only need to perform points 4. and 8. to start developing.
 I recommend to set up an <a href="#setup-alias-for-fast-start-of-development">alias</a> for them.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Linking your remote repository
 At this moment your only remote repository is origin: https://github.com/petrzivny/symfony-react-skeleton.git.
-But you need to have your own remote repository connected too (I recommend to leave original repository if you want to contribute this public project in future).
+But you need to have your own remote repository connected too (I recommend to leave original repository if you want to contribute this public project in the future).
 ```shell
 # rename origin: https://github.com/petrzivny/symfony-react-skeleton.git to template: https://github.com/petrzivny/symfony-react-skeleton.git
 git remote rename origin template